Board of Directors

 Scott Barry, MBA

 Mr. Barry has more than 20 years of experience in investment banking and the healthcare industry.
-He joined EW Healthcare Partners (formerly Essex Woodlands) as principal in the New York office in 2006, was promoted to partner in 2008, and was promoted to managing director in 2012.
-Prior to that, he served as the global head of pharmaceutical M&A and collaborations at Novartis Pharma AG and was responsible for global acquisitions, equity investments and corporate partnerships across all therapeutic areas.
-He joined Novartis in 2002 and held positions in the business development and licensing and mergers & acquisitions groups.
-Before joining Novartis, Mr. Barry was a director for Century Capital Associates LLC, a boutique healthcare investment bank and consulting firm, where he focused on mergers & acquisitions, strategic partnering and financing transactions.
-Previously, he held positions at KPMG LLP in their healthcare corporate finance and assurance services groups.
+He joined EW Healthcare Partners (formerly Essex Woodlands) as principal in the New York office in 2006 and was quickly promoted to partner in 2008, then to managing director in 2012.
+Before that, Mr. Barry served as the global head of pharmaceutical M&A and collaborations at Novartis Pharma AG and was responsible for global acquisitions, equity investments, and corporate partnerships across all therapeutic areas.
+He joined Novartis in 2002 and held positions in the business development and licensing and mergers and acquisitions groups.
+Before joining Novartis, Mr. Barry was a director for Century Capital Associates LLC, a boutique healthcare investment bank and consulting firm, focusing on mergers and acquisitions, strategic partnering and financing transactions.
+He also has held positions at KPMG LLP in their healthcare corporate finance and assurance services groups.

-Mr. Barry previously served on the board of directors of Orthovita, Inc. (NASDAQ: VITA), which was acquired by Stryker Corporation, and Victory Pharma, Inc., which was acquired by Shionogi, Inc., and Velcera, which was acquired by Perrigo Company.
-He is currently on the board of directors for Breg/United Orthopedic Group and Encore Dermatology.
-He holds a B.A. from Wesleyan University and an M.B.A. from New York University.
+Mr. Barry previously served on the Board of Directors of Orthovita, Inc. (NASDAQ: VITA) acquired by Stryker Corporation; Victory Pharma, Inc., acquired by Shionogi, Inc., and Velcera, acquired by Perrigo Company.
+He is currently on the Board of Directors for Breg/United Orthopedic Group and Encore Dermatology.
+He holds a Bachelor of Arts from Wesleyan University and an MBA from New York University.

 Jeff Clark, MBA